ameyag101/Projects/README.md

 - Traditional ML algorithms (PCA, Neural Nets, Random forests)

+- Classification exercise using BERT

-- A simple RAG pipeline using Gemini LLM api.
+- A simple RAG pipeline using Gemini LLM api

-- Exercises with the JAX library.
+- Exercises with the JAX library